 Other responsibilities include representing the University at the Ontario Council on Graduate Studies (OCGS), as well as in other external organizations as required.
 The Dean of Graduate Studies serves on the appointments and promotions committees in each Faculty, as well as on the Senate Committee on Appointments.

-Associate Vice-President (Student Affairs) & Dean of Students — Phil Wood
+Associate Vice-President (Students and Learning) & Dean of Students - Sean VanKoughnett

-The AVP Student Affairs and the Dean of Students is responsible for providing vision, leadership and successful management of several diverse student affairs programs and services.
+The AVP (Students and Learning) is also the Dean of Students and is responsible for providing vision, leadership and successful management of several diverse student affairs programs and services.
 This portfolio consists of the first year transition program, personal and academic counseling, career counseling and employment services, residence life, service learning, health services and programs, athletics and recreation, accessibility services, community relations, judicial affairs and student affairs planning and evaluation.
 The Dean of Students works collaboratively with all of the University stakeholders to create learning opportunities for students that facilitate active engagement and maximize effective learning.

 The Office of Institutional Research and Analysis provides leadership, advice and support for planning, policy formation and informed decision making activities.
 To support the strategic goals of McMaster, Institutional Research and Analysis: